dotBits/smart-search/README.txt

 * First release with custom post types support

 == Upgrade Notice ==

+= 0.9.3 =
+* Bugfix and compatibility improvements

+= 0.9.2 =
+* Bugfix and performance improvements

+= 0.9.1 =
+* Emphasis feature and compatibility improvements

 = 0.9 =
 * Join the new WordPress search engine Era